Cosmic Scale splash

 How do I support development of Cosmic Scale?

 The most direct way is becoming a patron at any of the three tiers (Sapling, Sprout, Oak) or dropping a one-time tip on the support page.
-Patrons get early builds, vote priority on the roadmap, and a name on the in-game Patron Wall on launch day.
+Any patron tier locks in a free copy of the game at launch and a name on the in-game Patron Wall.
+If you want to shape the roadmap, tell me directly — itch.io comments or hello@oaktree-games.com both reach me.
 Following on itch.io and sharing the project also genuinely helps.

 What engine and tech does Cosmic Scale use?